The Nanny: Theme song and opening credits

-The animated opening sequence begins with Fran Fine walking into the bridal shop, only to be kicked out by an unseen Danny Imperalli in one of those crushing scenes.
-Then, she hitches a ride in a cab, crosses the bridge from Queens, New York to Manhattan and arrives at the Sheffield mansion.
-Maxwell Sheffield opens the door and observes Fran.
-Then, he pulls her inside and she falls into the flower pot.
-Niles dusts her off and puts a cap on her head that reads Nanny.
-Fran whistles for Maggie, Brighton, and Gracie and the four of them form a conga line.
-C.C. arrives at the door and Fran bumps the door with her hip to close it in her face.
-Finally, the Sheffields, Niles and Fran gather on the couch for a group picture similar to that of the One Day at a Time series opening.
-However, when Fran presses the camera's button, smoke emits from the camera, covering the entire group in dust and messing up their best clothes.
+The sequence begins with Fran walking into the bridal shop, only to be kicked out.
+A taxicab takes her across the bridge from Queens to Manhattan, and she arrives at the Sheffield mansion to sell cosmetics.
+Maxwell opens the door and pulls Fran into the house.
+She falls into a flowerpot, where Niles dusts her off and puts a cap marked "Nanny" on her head.
+At her whistle, Maxwell's children fall in behind her and the four form a conga line.
+C.C. arrives at the door and Fran bumps it with her hip to close it in her face.
+Finally, the Sheffields, Niles and Fran gather on and around the couch for a group picture.
+However, the camera explodes when Fran triggers its shutter, covering everyone with soot and ruining their hair and clothes.